 - Space plants about a foot apart.
 For square foot gardening, allow one square per plant.
 Plant seeds ½ inch deep.

-- Broccoli starts can be both crooked and floppy, so plant them deeply with first true leaves at soil level.
+- Broccoli starts can be both crooked and floppy, so plant them a little deeper than nursery level.

 - Firm the soil around broccoli starts, and water well.

 - Provide consistent moisture and even watering.
 Don’t get heads wet when watering.